earthly/website/blog/_posts/2022-03-24-aws-lambda-docker.md

 ~~~

 <div class="notice--info">
 Note how I need to make my requests in the same fashion the API Gateway will.
-My API will respond to GET requests with a URL parameter, but to exercise it, I need to simulate the lambda runtime by using a properly formatted POST.
+My actual API can be accessed via GET requests with a URL parameter, but to exercise it when no API Gateway sits in front of it, I need to simulate the lambda runtime by using a properly formatted POST.
 </div>

 ### Elastic Container Registry